ToosdaiOtte/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The D-ocument O-bject M-odel is an object representation of the html elements of a webpage which gives us an interface that we can interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?

+Every interaction a user has with a site is known as an event, a click, moving the mouse, scrolling the page, pressing a key on the keyboard, etc.

 3. What is an event listener?

+An event listener is a function that waits and listens for a certain event to happen before executing code.

 4. Why would we convert a NodeList into an Array?

+We need to convert NodeLists into Arrays in order to use array methods like forEach and map.

 5. What is a component?

+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up